For holders of diplomatic and official passports:

 Also, stopping on the roads, regardless of the time of day, outside populated areas, should be avoided, due to the danger of attack and robbery.

-TRANSPORT – Morocco has a number of airports: Casablanca, Marrakech, Agadir, Tangier, Fes, Oujda, Rabat, Nador.
+TRANSPORT – Morocco has a large number of airports: Casablanca, Marrakech, Agadir, Tangier, Fes, Oudh, Rabat, Nador.

-The railway network has been developed.
-There are three main railway lines, namely: Tangier—Rabat, Casablanca, El Jadida—Marrakech and Kenitra—Oujda, on which transportation is safe and comfortable.
-There is also a TGV line of the Casablanca—Tangier high-speed train.
+The railway network is developed.
+There are three main railway lines, namely: Tangier-Rabat, Casablanca, El Jadida-Marrakesh and Kenitra-Uzda, on which transportation is safe and comfortable.
+There is also a TGV high-speed train line Casablanca-Tangier.

-In case of a traffic accident, it is obligatory to call the police to make a report on the investigation, and in no case should you agree to any kind of settlement with later payment.
+In case of a traffic accident, it is mandatory to call the police to make a report on the investigation, and in no case should you agree to some kind of settlement with later payment.

 OTHER INFORMATION – The national currency in Morocco is the dirham.